Last updated on February 10, 2026

 You can also search local marketplace sites like Facebook Marketplace or Craigslist.
 These might drop the reputability another notch and are dependent on local players selling product, but the prices are unbeatable compared to traditional stores or online retailers when you manage to find a deal.

-Vendors at large events like Grand Prix also offer great deals for cash to avoid bringing back unwanted product near the end of the day.
+Vendors at large events also offer great deals for cash to avoid bringing back unwanted product near the end of the day.
 Keep an eye out for vendors with prominent boxes out near the singles, and don’t be afraid to ask the dealers about pricing and discounts.
 They want to sell you the boxes as much as you want to buy them!

 Finding Deals in the Community